lexnederbragt/INF-BIOx121/index.md

 ## Exam

-Please be aware of the 80% attendance requirement.
 The exam for this course will be:

 -   a written exam on the course and curriculum, time and place to be announced